LucaDiBona/Dotfiles/INSTALLATION.md

 ```
 ### [Gihub cli](https://github.com/cli/cli)

 Github is the website you are on now, where this configuration is stored.
-If you haven't already, create a github account
+If you haven't already, create a github account [here](https://github.com/join?).
+Then follow the steps below:

 # KDE Configuration